Top blog articles

 3. What’s your desired storage size?

 You will need to determine the storage space based on your kitchen design.
 Island storage might not be all that necessary for you if at all you already have much kitchen cabinetry but if you don’t have, then you may need to make it a priority.
-According to Village Bakery kitchen experts, the sink and your appliances will need to come first if at all the island is your main preparation area but you should try and make room for cutting boards and other prep utensils near the sink.
+According to kitchen experts, the sink and your appliances will need to come first if at all the island is your main preparation area but you should try and make room for cutting boards and other prep utensils near the sink.

 4. Choose the ideal counter height